 Now, think about what you would have for dinner if your health and longevity depended on what and how much you choose to eat.
 Research in diseases of aging, and in aging itself, is revealing a powerful role in our diet.

 “Unfortunately the curve of type 2 diabetes is going in the wrong direction, and we’re living longer as well,” says Gary Gibbons, director of the National Heart, Lung and Blood Institute.
-Speaking at the at JAX, co-presented with Johns Hopkins University, Gibbons comments, “So we have an aging population that’s more and more obese, and has more and more hypertension.”
+Speaking at the Human and Mammalian Genetics and Genomics: The McKusick Short CourseThis course includes daily lectures in the mornings and evenings as well as afternoon mini-symposia, workshops, tutorials, demonstrations and a poster session.
+There is special emphasis on student-faculty interaction.
+The faculty is diverse in terms of disciplines and the students in terms of stage of career and fields of concentration.
+This diversity makes for an enriching experience for all.
+Although the course schedule is quite full, there is time set aside to enjoy the natural beauty of Mt.
+Desert Island and Acadia National Park.58th Annual McKusick Short Course at JAX, co-presented with Johns Hopkins University, Gibbons comments, “So we have an aging population that’s more and more obese, and has more and more hypertension.”
 He calls this “a conspiracy” against the hearts, brains and kidneys of aging Americans.

 At the heart of the matter

 The leading cause of death worldwide is coronary artery disease, a complex disorder that may involve hundreds of specific genes.
 Thanks to the widespread prescription of statins, drugs called PCSK9 inhibitors and aspirin therapy, as well as smoking cessation, the incidence of heart disease has declined.
 Yet that decline has leveled off due to — you guessed it — the increase in the diet-driven conditions of obesity and type 2 diabetes.